CarolineBrownlee/Handling_Browser_Events_with_JavaScript/README.md

 c36, NSS, BK.
 TWO / CH.
 TWELVE (Practice Exercise)

-Each practice is on it's own branch and named accordingly.
+Each practice is on its own branch and named accordingly.